HireDale/daleydose/window-prescription-tab.md

 # **PRESCRIPTION TAB**
 ---
-You will be doing most of your work on the **Prescription** tab.
-The application displays this tab on the Work Area by default.
-You can change this in the options.
+The **Prescription** tab is the primary workspace for creating and managing prescriptions.
+This tab enables you to add medications, attach notes, and finalize the prescription for printing or online sending.

-The **Prescription** tab enables you to create prescriptions by adding medications and notes.
-Each prescription can have up to 5 medications to ensure accuracy and compliance with regulations during the drug dispensing process.
+Each prescription can include up to 5 medications.
+This limit ensures accuracy and compliance with dispensing regulations, especially when prescriptions are processed across multiple pharmacies or remote setups.

+The **Prescription** tab is one of three tabs featured in the **Work Area** of the Daley Dose application, alongside the [**Drug History**](/daleydose/window-drug-history-tab) and [**Med History**](/daleydose/window-med-history-tab) tabs.

 ## **RELATED TOPICS**
 ---